-Value of the Purchased Debt Ledger portfolio (\$283,653,000) Refer to Note 10 - Purchased Debt Ledgers The key audit matter How the matter was addressed in our audit The value of Purchase Debt Ledgers (PDLs) are considered a key audit matter due to: Working with our valuation specialists, our audit procedures included: the significance of the PDLs to the Company's financial position. the complexity of the PDL impairment model utilised by the Company to assess the carrying value of the PDL portfolio at 30 June 2017 and the appropriateness of the rate at which the PDL principal and interest is recognised (the "amortisation rate"). the high degree of uncertainty that is inherent when auditing estimates based on future events.
-Of particular risk to us auditing the value of PDLs is the long-term nature of the underlying debt receivables ("principal") in the PDL and Management's assumptions of when expected cash flows will be recovered from customers, the ("amortisation rate") and implicit interest rate ("effective interest rate"), combined with the inability of the Company to control factors that may lead to changes in the ultimate amount expected to be recovered. the judgments we needed to apply when considering the accuracy of the PDL impairment model estimates, including auditing Management's assumptions supporting model inputs.
-Challenging assumptions used by management in calculating the value of the PDL portfolio, including reviewing model integrity with a view to identifying areas of management bias that may further focus our work.
-Our challenge of key assumptions was based on: the accuracy of previous estimates applied by Management in the PDL model, including debt collection forecasting, effective interest rate, amortisation rate, and estimated PDL life, when compared to actual historical data; analysing key estimates to identify unusual ratios and trends compared to historical, current and forecast economic conditions; analysing the effective interest rate applied by the Company through recalculating the effective interest rate of a selection of PDLs; performing substantive audit procedures including ratio analysis and stress testing the amortisation rate and forecast collection estimates applied by Management;
+Value of the Purchased Debt Ledger portfolio (\$283,653,000)

+Refer to Note 10 - Purchased Debt Ledgers

+The key audit matter

+The value of Purchase Debt Ledgers (PDLs) are considered a key audit matter due to:

+- the significance of the PDLs to the Company's financial position. - the complexity of the PDL impairment model utilised by the Company to assess the carrying value of the PDL portfolio at 30 June 2017 and the appropriateness of the rate at which the PDL principal and interest is recognised (the "amortisation rate"). - the high degree of uncertainty that is inherent when auditing estimates based on future events.
+Of particular risk to us auditing the value of PDLs is the long-term nature of the underlying debt receivables ("principal") in the PDL and Management's assumptions of when expected cash flows will be recovered from customers, the ("amortisation rate") and implicit interest rate ("effective interest rate"), combined with the inability of the Company to control factors that may lead to changes in the ultimate amount expected to be recovered. - the judgments we needed to apply when considering the accuracy of the PDL impairment model estimates, including auditing Management's assumptions supporting model inputs.

 The model is key to determining whether there are any indicators of impairment.
-As the PDLs are recognised at amortised cost, if the fair value is materially less than the carrying value of the PDL, a provision is required under AASB 139 Financial Instruments: Recognition and Measurement.
-The PDL valuation model incorporated inherently subjective inputs such as the following specific recoverability characteristics of PDLs:
+As the PDLs are recognised at amortised cost, if the fair value